bryanwhiting/blog/book-review/how-to-win-friends-and-influence-people.md

 pct-complete:
 ---

+# 2024-02-05

+- People want a feeling of self importance.
+It motivates their actions.
+Most people want to be important and try to find their way
+- To be interesting be interested
+- Always make the other person feel important.
+- "Every man I meet is my superior in some way" - Emerson

 2024-02-03

 - you'll make more friends being genuinely interested in others than trying to get them genuinely interested in you.
 - Authors: do they like people?
 - Being interested in others is cornerstone of sales.